nabostylisten/nabostylisten/README.md

 ## TODO when porting over

-- [ ] Create new Supabase project
+- [x] Create new Supabase project
-- [ ] In package.json and env local set the supabase keys and project id
+- [ ] Upgrade Supabase to Pro
+- [ ] Next up, setup Github integration for CI
+- [ ] Setup Vercel Pro (because we need it for more than 2 cron jobs)
+- [ ] Maybe setup Supabase integration
 - [ ] Setup sign in with Google
 - [ ] Create google project
 - [ ] Fully setup Stripe sync engine after moving projects